ganeti/ganeti/doc/design-cpu-pinning.rst

 For example, to run a specific thread-id on CPUs 1 or 3 the mask is 0x0000000A.

-We will control process and thread affinity using the python affinity package (http://pypi.python.org/pypi/affinity).
-This package is a Python wrapper around the two affinity system calls, and has no other requirements.
+As of 2.12, the psutil python package (https://github.com/giampaolo/psutil) will be used to control process and thread affinity.
+The affinity python package (http://pypi.python.org/pypi/affinity) was used before, but it was not invoking the two underlying system calls appropriately, using a cast instead of the CPU_SET macro, causing failures for masks referencing more than 63 CPUs.

 Alternative Design Options
 --------------------------